IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 12 dB – 1/8 Sine Power (moderately compressed or clipped program)

-Section 2: Loudspeaker – The loudspeaker’s rated sensitivity is entered here.
-It should be provided by the manufacturer or can be read from the CLF data file.
+Section 2: Loudspeaker – The fields below the loudspeaker graphic are the loudspeaker variables.
+This is where the rated 1 m sensitivity is entered.
+It should be provided by the manufacturer or can be read from the GLL or CLF data file.
 This is normally the average sensitivity – a one number rating for a flat line drawn through the sensitivity plot.
+The sensitivity is measured by applying a 2.83 sine wave (tone) to the loudspeaker at a specified frequency resolution.
+Figure 12 shows the 1/3-octave sensitivity for a sound reinforcement loudspeaker.

-Figure 12 – Rated sensitivity and impedance taken from CLF Viewer
+Figure 12 – Rated sensitivity and impedance taken from CLF Viewer.
+This loudspeaker would be treated as “8 ohms” for sensitivity and MIV specifications.

-Section 3: Listener Distance – The listener distance is entered in feet or meters.
+Section 3: Listener Distance – Note that the Listener Distance defaults to one meter.
+This is the reference distance for the loudspeaker sensitivity.
+The listener distance is increased in either feet or meters.
 The calculator assumes inverse-square law level change with distance (-6 dB per double distance).
-This is the behavior of a “point source” – a device that emits spherical sound waves when observed from the far field.
+This is the behavior of a “point source” – a device that emits spherical sound waves when observed from the loudspeaker’s far field.

 Section 4: Calculated SPL – The SPL is calculated and indicated on this scale.
 The RMS SPL is the primary result.
-The A-weighted level assumes that the stimulus is pink noise.
-The peak SPL is given because it gets a lot of press.
-The appropriate levels for various system types are shown above the scale (A-weighted).
+It is given in dBZ (an RMS un-weighted level).
+The peak SPL is also given because it gets a lot of press.
+The actual maximum peak voltage has several dependencies, so don’t read too much into it.
+The approximate mid frequency levels for various program types are shown above the scale.

-Section 5: Wire Gauge – The required wire gauged based on the cable length and loudspeaker impedance is given here.
+Section 5: Wire Gauge – The required wire gauge (American Wire Gauge AWG) based on the cable length and loudspeaker impedance is given here.
 Enter the appropriate impedance in Section 2.
 The CAF follows the 5% rule, where the allowable wire resistance should not exceed 5% of the loudspeaker’s impedance.
 This represents a line loss 0.5 dB.
+Watch the required AWG increase (lower number) as you increase the Cable Length.

 The High-Z Calculator